Llama-Cheese/Turtle-Pattern-1/README.md

 # Hi
-This is a pattern made using the turtle library of Python There are some values given with a hashtag befor it, you can inset those values in place of 2 to change the color of the pattern
+This is a pattern made using the turtle library of Python There are some values given with a hashtag before them, you can insert those values to change the color of the pattern
 # Enjoy

 # How to download-